-Vadodara is a city that is known for its rich heritage, landscapes and affordable lifestyle.
+Vadodara is a city known for its rich heritage, landscapes, and affordable lifestyle.
 Being a tier III city, living here is most affordable.

-- Education cost: The cost of education averages at Rs.50,000 per annum for a CBSE or ICSE school.
+- Education cost: The cost of education averages at Rs.
+50,000 per annum for a CBSE or ICSE board school.

-Knowing these basic costs will help you understand the cost of living in various parts of the country, and will help you make a wise home investment too.
-You can also compare these costs to your current residence and take a better decision.
+Knowing these basic costs will help you understand the cost of living in various parts of the country and help you make a wise home investment.
+You can also compare these costs to your current residence and make an informed decision.

 While care is taken to update the information, products, and services included in or available on our website and related platforms/websites, there may be inadvertent inaccuracies or typographical errors or delays in updating the information.
 The material contained in this site, and on associated web pages, is for reference and general information purpose and the details mentioned in the respective product/service document shall prevail in case of any inconsistency.
 Subscribers and users should seek professional advice before acting on the basis of the information contained herein.
 Please take an informed decision with respect to any product or service after going through the relevant product/service document and applicable terms and conditions.
 In case any inconsistencies observed, please click on reach us.